Ocean-E2E: Hybrid Physics-Based and Data-Driven Global Forecasting of Extreme Marine Heatwaves with End-to-End Neural Assimilation: Experiments

 \subsection{Benchmarks and Baselines}

 We conduct the experiments on GLORYS12V1 reanalysis data \cite{lellouche2018copernicus}, which provides daily mean data of sea surface temperature (SST) covering latitudes between -80° and 90° spanning between 1993 and 2021.
 The seasonal cycle has been removed from the original data in order to get the MHWs (SSTA) field \cite{shu2025advanced}.
 The subset we use includes years from 1993 to 2021, which is 1993-2018 for training, 2019 for validating, and 2020-2021 for testing.
 The surface velocity of the ocean is obtained from satellite observation \cite{pujol2016duacs}.
-The atmospheric variables are obtained from ECWMF Reanalysis v5 (ERA5) \cite{hersbach2020era5}.
-As shown in section 3.1, based on the physical governing process, we select three surface atmosphere variables to represent atmsopheric forcing $A_{0:t}$: 10m wind components ($U_{{\rm 10}}$, $V_{{\rm 10}}$) and 2m temperature ($T_{{\rm 2m}}$).
-More details, including observational data, can be found in Appendix B.
+The atmospheric variables are obtained from ECMWF Reanalysis v5 (ERA5) \cite{hersbach2020era5}.
+Furthermore, the observational data employed for assimilation encompasses satellite-derived ocean observations, denoted as $C^{obs}_{sat}$, and sparse in-situ measurements, $C^{obs}_{sparse}$.
+Further details regarding data sources and preprocessing procedures are provided in Appendix~\ref{app:reproducibility}.

 Before introducing our experiments, there are two key concepts that should be clarified: \textbf{ocean simulation} and \textbf{end-to-end ocean forecast}.
-As pointed out in previous studies\cite{shu2025advanced, cui2025forecasting}, the ocean simulation utilizes the current state of SSTA $C_0$ to forecast future state $C_t$ under the realistic atmosphere forcing ${\bf A}_{0:t}$.
-In contrast, the end-to-end forecast task includes assimilating the initial analysis field of SSTA $T_0$ and forecasting only based on the current atmosphere state ${\bf A}_{0}$.
+As pointed out in previous studies \cite{shu2025advanced, cui2025forecasting}, the ocean simulation utilizes the current state of SSTA $C_0$ to forecast future state $C_t$ under the realistic atmosphere forcing ${\bf A}_{0:t}$.
+In contrast, the end-to-end forecast task includes assimilating the initial analysis field of SSTA $C_0$ and forecasting only based on the current atmosphere state ${\bf A}_{0}$.